Case Study: The Design Department

 Synthesis has worked with license plate frames for more than 15 years doing all sorts of artistic expression.
 Our customer prides themselves on being the best in the industry through continual focus on customer wants and attention to detail — which aligns well with our thoughts.

 Collaborating on many projects over the years is a wonderful case study in leveraging talents for success.
-Having Synthesis as an extension of their design department has allowed Cruiser periodic access to talent beyond their in-house skills, and working together has given us insight and experience we otherwise could not have aquired.
+Having Synthesis as an extension of their design department has allowed Cruiser periodic access to talent beyond their in-house skills, and working together has given us insight and experience we otherwise could not have acquired.

 Combining Art, Science & Style